-The first attorney and his client go down and prove up the divorce.
+The first attorney and his client go down to the courthouse for a short hearing and prove up the divorce.
 So that’s when you’ve already basically got an agreement.

-A lot of people will hire me, for instance, to do an uncontested divorce for them, assuming they’re going to get an agreement.
+A lot of people will hire me to do an uncontested divorce for them, assuming they’re going to get an agreement.
 And they can often do that.
 It usually costs a little bit more, because I get involved in advising them as they’re working on an agreement.
 But in the end, they reach an agreement with their spouse.

-We get a decree that both of them agree to, we get supporting documents both of them agree to, and then one morning early, my client and I go down to the courthouse and let an uncontested divorce document prove it up.
-That’s the uncontested divorce.
+We get a decree that both of them agree to, we get supporting documents both of them agree to, and then one morning early, my client and I go down to the courthouse and prove the divorce, that’s the uncontested divorce.